rmadar/go-topquark-reco/README.md

 ```

 For each event, the relevant four-momentum must be gathered and three
-methods can be called depending on which methods you want.
-Please note that the third
+methods can be called depending on which methods you want. **Important note:** the third
 method `AllReco()` is faster than calling both `SonnReco()` and `ElliReco()`
 because the smearing of the kinematics if performed only once (while it would be done twice if
 the two individual functions would be called).
 In that case, the returned objects